davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-- `@EnableOffHeap`: Enables data to be stored in main memory, which is useful only when your application data (that is, objects stored in {pivotal-gemfire-name}) are generally uniform in size.
+- `@EnableOffHeap`: Enables data to be stored in main memory, which is useful only when your application data (that is, objects stored in VMware GemFire) are generally uniform in size.

 - `@EnableGemFireAsLastResource`: Needed only in the context of JTA Transactions.